tabistimson/AGN-finder/README.md

   * A color–color diagram (u − g vs. g − r)

-The diagram highlights how quasars cluster in color space relative to normal galaxies.
+The diagram demonstrates how quasars cluster in color space relative to normal galaxies.
 Redshift information is included to illustrate how quasar colors evolve with redshift.

 These plots are used to define reasonable color boundaries for AGN candidate selection.

 ---

-### 2. Finding Possible AGN Candidates
+### 2. Finding Possible AGN Candidates (AGNfinder)

 This program identifies AGN candidates around a specific coordinate.